mattischrome/console-blog/content/posts/guardians-of-the-galaxy-fifteen-observations/index.md

 - Fourteen
 - Lists
 title: 'Guardians of the Galaxy: A Short Review'
-heroImage: ../../assets/images/defaultHero.jpg
-description: '*Finally* saw Guardians of the Galaxy today.
-Here are fifteen observations about the film that may'
 ---
 *Finally* saw Guardians of the Galaxy today.
 Here are fifteen observations about the film that may or may not constitute a short review.